 - blog posts

-This content will form the basis of your marketing automation strategy, so it’s important that you have enough of it before investing in the software.
+This content will form the basis of your marketing automation strategy, so you must have enough of it before investing in the software.

 4) You have time and resources to dedicate to a marketing automation platform

-While marketing automation can save you time, in the long run, it doesn’t happen overnight.
+While marketing automation can save you time, it doesn't happen overnight in the long run.

 On top of this, you need to ensure you have the resources to create and maintain campaigns in the long term.